EnterpriseDB/tpa/docs/src/python.md

 # Python environment

-TPAexec decides which Python interpreter to use based on the [distribution it detects](distributions.md) on a target instance.
+TPA decides which Python interpreter to use based on the [distribution it detects](distributions.md) on a target instance.
 It will use Python 3 wherever possible, and fall back to Python 2 only when unavoidable.